Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling: Breakdown of ergodicity

 \section{Breakdown of ergodicity}

-Multimodal distributions are notoriously hard to sample because simulations get trapped in one or several metastable free energy minima for a very long time and fail to visit the entire configuration space.
+Multimodal distributions are notoriously hard to sample because simulations remain trapped in one or several metastable free energy minima for a very long time and fail to visit the entire configuration space.
 We illustrate this difficulty in Fig.~\ref{fig:badsampling}.
-With this aim, we have considered an artificial dataset of 5 clusters of points in 1000 dimensions, all 5 aligned in one single dimension, for which it is possible to train exactly an RBM as discussed in Ref.~\cite{decelle2021exact}.
-We use this perfectly trained RBM to generate new data either using standard MCMC moves (using Glauber Heath Bath dynamics),-- a sampling procedure that will be denoted as SMC from now on--, or with the TMC method that will be introduced later.
-In both cases, the term MC sweeps, refers to an attempt to update all the $N_v$ and $N_h$ variables of the model.
+For this purpose, we considered an artificial dataset with 5 point clusters in 1000 dimensions, where all 5 are aligned in a single dimension.
+For this dataset, it is possible to train an RBM exactly as described in Ref.~\cite{decelle2021exact}.
+We use this perfectly trained RBM to generate new data using either standard MCMC moves (using Glauber-Heath-Bath dynamics), -- a sampling procedure that will henceforth be referred to as SMC --, or the TMC method that we will introduce later.
+In both cases, the term MC sweeps refers to an attempt to update all $N_\mathrm{v}$ and $N_h$ variables of the model.

-Before continuing with the discussion of the Fig.~\ref{fig:badsampling}, let us briefly discuss the projections we use to compare the original and generated datasets.
-We begin by extracting the principal components of the dataset $\bm \omega_\alpha$ with $\alpha=0,\cdots N_\mathrm{v}-1$ following the standard Principal Component Analysis (PCA).
-Thus, $\bm \omega_0$, marks the direction of maximum variance of the dataset, $\bm \omega_1$ the next one, and so on (with the constraint of being all $\{\bm \omega_\alpha\}$ orthonomal).
-Now, we use these directions to project each data point, $\bm v^{(m)}$,
+Before proceeding with the discussion of Fig.~\ref{fig:badsampling}, let us briefly discuss the projections we use to compare the original and generated datasets.
+We begin by extracting the principal components of the dataset $\bm \omega_\alpha$ with $\alpha=0,\cdots N_\mathrm{v}-1$ according to standard Principal Component Analysis (PCA).
+Thus, $\bm \omega_0$ marks the direction of maximum variance of the dataset, $\bm \omega_1$ the next, and so on (with the constraint that all $\{\bm \omega_\alpha\}$ are orthonomal).
+Now we use these directions to project each data point, $\bm v^{(m)}$,

 which defines the datum's \emph{magnetization} along the $\alpha$ principal direction.
 In Fig.~\ref{fig:badsampling}, we show the first two magnetizations, $m_0^{(m)}$ and $m_1^{(m)}$, and the distribution $p(m_0^{(m)})$ for the different sets of data.
 Note that one needs just one direction to split up the 5 clusters (they are aligned by construction), and it is straightforward to capture such a direction with the PCA.
 The choice of using the PCA in general will be justified in Sect.~\ref{sec:learningPCA}.
 Clearly, from a random initialization, local SMC moves get trapped in just one of the 5 data clusters even after performing $10^5$ MC sweeps, thus failing to visit (and generate) data in the rest of the clusters.
 The breakdown of ergodicity is easy to understand here: in order to jump from one cluster to another with local moves, the trajectory must visit configurations with an intermediary $m_0$, and such configurations have extremely low probability.
 In the TMC sampling, one can enforce the simulations to visit these rare but crucial intermediate states by introducing external constraints.
 As a result, this sampling method is able to generate samples in all the five clusters with the correct associated weights.